core-wg/resource-directory/draft-ietf-core-resource-directory.md

 ## Registration {#registration}

-After discovering the location of an RD, an endpoint MAY register its resources using the registration interface.
+After discovering the location of an RD, an registree-ep or CT MAY register the resources of the registree-ep using the registration interface.
 This interface accepts a POST from an endpoint containing the list of resources to be added to the directory as the message payload in the CoRE Link Format {{RFC6690}}, JSON CoRE Link Format (application/link-format+json), or CBOR CoRE Link Format (application/link-format+cbor)  {{I-D.ietf-core-links-json}}, along with query parameters indicating the name of the endpoint, and optionally the domain and the lifetime of the registration.
 It is expected that other specifications will define further parameters (see
 {{iana-registry}}).
 The RD then creates a new registration resource in the RD and returns its location.
-An endpoint MUST use that location when refreshing registrations using this interface.
+The receiving endpoint MUST use that location when refreshing registrations using this interface.
 Registration resources in the RD are kept active for the period indicated by the lifetime parameter.
 The endpoint is responsible for refreshing the registration resource within this